Derrick Willies

-Derrick Willies (born October 17, 1994) is an American former professional football wide receiver.
-He played college football at Texas Tech and played professionally for the Cleveland Browns of the National Football League (NFL).
+Derrick Willies (born October 17, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders and played professionally for the Cleveland Browns of the National Football League (NFL).

 Early life

 Willies attended and played high school football and ran track at Burlington High School in Iowa before transferring Rock Island High School during his junior year and was named all-state at both schools.
 In track, Willies won the Illinois Class 3A state championship in the 110-meter hurdles.

 College career

 Willies began his college career at the University of Iowa.
 After sitting out his first year, Willies had 4 catches for 71 yards and a touchdown as a redshirt freshman before leaving the team in late October.
 Willies transferred to Trinity Valley Community College where he was a first-team Junior College Athletic Association All-American and subsequently transferred to Texas Tech.
 Willies caught 36 passes for 592 yards and five touchdowns over two seasons with the Red Raiders.